-Now the years have passed and the risk-reward is not enough for me to proceed.
-I will admit that I am squeamish about someone placing a laser in my eye.
+Now the years have passed, and the risk-reward is not enough for me to proceed.
+I admit that I am squeamish about someone placing a laser in my eye.

 There are times we are reluctant to take steps to improve our vision.

 Maybe we have become comfortable with our limitations.
-Change is too difficult, and others are meeting my needs.
+Change is too complicated, and others are meeting my needs.

-Or perhaps, we understand that improved vision will result in lifestyle changes, that we will be forced to change the way we act.
+Or perhaps, we understand that improved vision will result in lifestyle changes, that we will have to change the way we act.

 Sometimes, I admit that I prefer not to see the mess on the bedroom floor.
-In our house, if you see it, you are required to act on it.
+But, unfortunately, if you see it in our house, you are required to act on it.

 At least, that is what my wife keeps telling me.

 When we choose to open our eyes, we will see things we wish we had not seen.
 But we will see opportunities as well.

 Is your vision affected by a lack of focus?
 Are you willing to admit that your vision is impaired?
 Are you ready to open your eyes and act on what you see?
-Join us next week as we focus on The Oppressed.
+Then, join us next week as we focus on The Oppressed.